-I am extremely proud to be both a member of the Philadelphia young adult Jewish community and a professional working to make the community the best it can be.
+I am extremely proud to be a part of making the Philadelphia Jewish community the best it can be.

 I’m originally from the tiny town of Fredonia, NY, and sometimes I still stare at the skyscrapers and marvel at how many Jews I know.